139 Badass Bullet Journal Ideas (Ideas to Steal for Your Own Journaling Efforts)

 - It is a method of productivity and time management.
-It can combine a lot of short “to-do” lists into a single cool interface.
+It can combines a lot of short “to-do” lists into a single cool interface.

 - Bullet journals can also be a method of expressing your artistic side by making fancy artistic journals that look awesome.